newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-cdl.md

 callToActionLink: https://telegov.njportal.com/njmvc/AppointmentWizard
 callToActionText: Apply for My CDL
 agencyId: nj-motor-vehicle
----
+summaryDescriptionMd: >-
   Any employee driving a truck with a Gross Weight Rating Scale (GWRS) of 26,000lbs or more needs a Commercial Driver's License (CDL).

   As the business owner, you only need a CDL if **you** plan to do any load-hauling for your business.
 ---

-### Eligibility Criteria
+## Eligibility Criteria

 - At least 18 years old
 - Basic New Jersey driver's license (Class D)
 - Minimum of 20/40 vision in each eye with or without glasses
 - Ability to recognize red, green, and amber colors

-### Application Requirements
+## Application Requirements

 - Proof of identity, NJ residency, and Social Security Number (SSN) according to [New Jersey’s ID requirements](https://www.state.nj.us/mvc/pdf/license/Standard_License_Sheet_Engl.pdf)
 - Completed [Holder Self-Certification](https://www.state.nj.us/mvc/pdf/drivertopics/CDSC-1.pdf)